Softeng762-G3/final-solution/readme.txt

 Martin Jurado Mesa: Implemented ‘VisualiseResults’ with Dinh Qunzhi Zhou: Implemented ‘ScrapeListingInformation’

+More detailed explanation on individual member contributions and github commit history can be found in this repository's Wiki.

 [Submission Files]
 - readme.txt
 - MasterBot: Implementation of a bot to run three sub-bots sequentially on orchestrator